junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_RB/SPN-AURB-whole-novel.md

 #### draft notes

-> Bal rings Cas to warn him that Zach and facility security is still searching for Dean, he has to dump his car, they might notice Cas hasn't been to ANGEL and is going to search his house and finds Dean.
-They'd better come up with a plan quickly to hide or free Dean.
+> They have some quiet domestic moments, and chaotic.
 >
-> And Dean's health is deteriorating because he's too far from his habitat, the source of his life force.
-Cas's plants helped, but not enough.
-And he needs "real" living food from his habitat in Amazon, the bees and steaks aren't enough to keep him strong or healthy, he's fading away.
+> Bal also can't go back to the facility again ("It's all your fault"), Cas a little guilty, Bal is actually joking ("I didn't like that place anyway")
 >
-> Cas drives Dean to Yosemite national park (closest forest to the research center in Nevada).
-Cas is ready to set Dean free, Dean wants him to come with, they argue on their way.
-It's painful for both of them, to make the decision, to know the parting is inevitable and close, but Cas makes the decision for the best of Dean (despite how much it pains him). (once in the national park, Cas suggests Dean can find the way south, follow the woods to Amazon)
+> Cas goes to cook Dean something to eat, leaving Dean alone for a little bit.
+Comes back to find his cat meowing at Dean, furs all straighten up, tail high.
+Dean crawls like the cat on all fours, meowing and hissing at the cat too, still very much like a creature.
+Cas doesn't know if he's more amazed or worried, or just enjoy Dean as he is.
 >
-> They arrive at the park, standing at the edge of the woods, saying their farewells, looking at each other lovingly, longingly, and painfully, both heartbroken to know this might be the last time they see each other if they part.
-Cas touches Dean's face, saying farewell and very close to confession (but still restrained himself) with teary eyes.
-Dean catches his hand, still insisting he can come with.
+> Cas gives Dean cooked meals, Dean eats a few, but not much, Cas observes him like raw food more than cooked food, tries to feed him raw salad and steak, Dean eats them.
+Cas goes to wash dishes, comes back finding Dean chewing plant leaves and eating bees.
+Cas now realizes he might was trying to eat the cat alive, so hides the cat in another room. (all showing Dean's creature side)

+> Cas talks to him more.
+Dean starts to understand more of human life, able to use more complicated human language.
+Dean watches TV and now can use the language more fluently, tells Cas about his life and habitant, his deity identity, his power comes from his connection to the earth, the life in the nature, in the land.
 >
-> Cas is hesitating, torn apart, actually considering.
+> Whenever Dean's emotional (happy, fear, aroused, etc.), his blood veins lighten up.
+Cas is fascinated by his breath-taking beauty, worshipping/admiring him exactly like a god.
 >
-> Then Zach and security catch up, get into range, shooting them.
-Cas jumps before Dean to protect Dean, get shot.
+> The first few times Cas can understand his emotions, but last one, he doesn't get it why, then Dean shows he's aroused.
+They get intimate, maybe also makes love (mature nonexplicit).
+>
+> They sleep together, hold each other tight.

+**VISUAL**: Cas cupping Dean's face, Dean is wounded, veins showing (art)

+foreshadowing here: Dean has healing power, and other nonhuman mysterious power

 ### Chap 5

-> Cas is hesitating, torn apart; the chasers (Zachariah & garrison) get into range, shooting them.
-Cas jumps to protect Dean, gets shot; Dean outrageous, attacks them, putting many down (including the project lead), and gets shot too.
-They fall down together, Cas uses his last breath to touch Dean's hand and tells him he loves him and dies.
-Dean desperate, leans in to kiss him, and his blood veins lighten up, more bright than ever -- he's indeed a god-like creature with powers, the native Americans are right about worshipping him.
-His power gets triggered when he's this desperate and in love and not willing to lose Cas, and he brings Cas back and heals him.
-They take down all the rest of chasers, and run off to live in the woods together.
-Cas doesn't hesitate to follow him this time.
-They'll build a life together in a safe place where they won't be found or harmed, happily ever after.
+> The facility security is persistently searching for Dean, and eventually finds him at Cas's house.
+And Dean's health is deteriorating because he's too far from his native living place, the source of his life force.
+Cas is ready to set Dean free; Dean wants him to come with; they have some argument.
+It's painful for both of them, to make the decision, to know the parting is inevitable and close, but Cas makes the decision for the best of Dean (despite how much it pains him).
+>
+> They are at the edge of the woods, saying their farewells, looking at each other lovingly, longingly, and painfully, both heartbroken to know this might be the last time they see each other if they part.
+Cas touches Dean's face, saying farewell and very close to confession (but still restrained himself) with teary eyes; Dean catches his hand, still insisting he can come with.

 *Mark my words, believe my soul lives on*